 - No more than 1,500 words

-- Experiences that contributed to your commitment towards education
+- Experiences that contributed to your commitment toward education

 - Significant accomplishments and failures